ayushiiagarwal/BridgeLabz-Training/core-java-practice/README.md

-This folder contains Core Java Practice Question from Google Classroom, Leetcode
+This folder contains Core Java Practice Question from Google Classroom, Leetcode and scenario based questions.